wasif-farooq/react-form-elementor/README.md

 - classes: eiter state or string of class names
 #### Events
 - onChange
+    - params:
+        - value: String
+        - name: String (the name of the field)
+        - event: Object (the Event Object)
 - onBlur
+    - params:
+        - value: String
+        - name: String (the name of the field)
+        - event: Object (the Event Object)
 - onFocus
+    - params:
+        - value: String
+        - name: String (the name of the field)
+        - event: Object (the Event Object)
 - onKeyPress
+    - params:
+        - value: String
+        - name: String (the name of the field)
+        - event: Object (the Event Object)
 - onKeyDown
+    - params:
+        - value: String
+        - name: String (the name of the field)
+        - event: Object (the Event Object)
 - onKeyUp
+    - params:
+        - value: String
+        - name: String (the name of the field)
+        - event: Object (the Event Object)

 #### Hidden
 #### Attributes